jadecobra/python_tdd_exercises/source/classes/family_ties.rst

             self.last_name = 'doe'
             return None

-  the test passes
+  the test passes.

 * I add a call to the `super built-in function`_ to use to remove the repetition of ``last_name``

   .. code-block:: python
-    :lineno-start: 31
+    :lineno-start: 22
     :emphasize-lines: 6-8

     # class Jane(src.person.Person): pass